jmercadodev/CarPriceAnalysis/README.md

 # Car Price Analysis

-Conduct Price Analysis on Car Prices for specific Make and Model of Vehicles Sold on Craigslist
+Conduct Price Analysis on specific Make and Model of Vehicles Sold on Craigslist

 Goal: Plot Car Prices and compare them to Average & Median Price